 Ciphertrace and Shyft launches PKI-based TRISA

 Blockchain analytics company CipherTrace, better known for its KYT investigations, has also proposed a Certificate Authority solution to help VASPs comply with the Travel Rule.

 Its open-source Travel Rule Information Sharing Architecture (TRISA) framework, developed in partnership with the virtual identity company Shyft Network, aims to help VASPs comply with the FATF R.16 without altering the underlying blockchain protocol or adding additional costs for VASPs to absorb.

 TRISA is a reference implementation that demonstrates the protocol’s capabilities and its scalability.
 According to the company, TRISA helps VASPs to share transaction information privately and thanks to its high scalability, the standard is resistant to security threats such as DDoS attacks.

-The TRISA standard is free for exchanges to use as open-source software however enhanced services such as validation, security and revocation services are offered by CipherTrace come with a price tag.
-Thanks to its vendor-neutral governance model though, any third party can offer these services.
+The TRISA standard is free for exchanges to use as open-source software, however, enhanced services such as validation, security and revocation services offered by CipherTrace come with a price tag.
+Thanks to its vendor-neutral governance model, any third party can theoretically offer these services.

 TRISA’s Public Key Infrastructure (PKI)

 TRISA uses the Public Key Infrastructure (PKI) framework, a combination of symmetric and asymmetric (private and public key) encryption, to allow VASPs to first verify their counterpart’s target identity and then transfer the required transmittal data confidentially.